Needham Reiterates Clearfield (CLFD) Buy Recommendation

 What is the Fund Sentiment?

-There are 436 funds or institutions reporting positions in Clearfield.
-This is a decrease of 24 owner(s) or 5.22% in the last quarter.
-Average portfolio weight of all funds dedicated to CLFD is 0.10%, a decrease of 42.66%.
-Total shares owned by institutions increased in the last three months by 2.62% to 11,171K shares.
-The put/call ratio of CLFD is 0.36, indicating a bullish outlook.
+There are 428 funds or institutions reporting positions in Clearfield.
+This is a decrease of 29 owner(s) or 6.35% in the last quarter.
+Average portfolio weight of all funds dedicated to CLFD is 0.11%, a decrease of 43.44%.
+Total shares owned by institutions decreased in the last three months by 0.56% to 11,133K shares.
+The put/call ratio of CLFD is 0.33, indicating a bullish outlook.

 What are Other Shareholders Doing?